marijnadesaus/Arnica-med-reminder/README.md

-# Arnica, a fork of Calendula
+# Arnica, a fork of Calendula: Development Branch, please i'm still figuring this out so this will still be A Mess for now

 Arnica is a fork of Calendula, an app that hasn't been updated in quite a while, and I had some thoughts about taking the concept in a different direction.
 Most of the readme is the same as the original, I'll get to that